 After you pass a law, a message from the President will appear in the lower left corner of the screen telling you whether this bill has citizen support.
-Switch to the executive branch role and move the President TIP: If you don't switch quickly, the computer will play this role for you.
+Switch to the executive branch role and move the President whether this bill has citizen play this role for you.